Please ensure Javascript is enabled for purposes of website accessibility

 Parks

 Parks abound in Albany.
-VAlbany Village Park & Ball Diamondillage Park can host any event, from a family picnic to a family reunion.
+Village Park can host any event, from a family picnic to a family reunion.
 A playground and public restrooms make it ideal for any occasion.
 The diamond across the street is the location for summer ball games.
 Adjoining is a wooded preserve with trails perfect for jogging, cross country skiing, or a leisurely stroll.
 Legion Park, on the river’s shore, offers a boat launch, and is ideal for canoers to rest with a picnic lunch.

 Historic Downtown Albany